Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Order-by-order Learning of the Floquet Hamiltonian

 which we prove in Appendix \ref{app:ScalingRelation}.
-Therefore, observing the scaling $\lambda_1 \sim \tau^K$ ensures that the Ansatz in Eq.~\eqref{eq:ansatz} captures all components of $\hat{H}_{\rm F}(\tau)$ which appear up to an order of $K-1$, thus \emph{verifying} the reconstruction up to that order in $\tau$.
-Importantly, this result enables us to distinguish between Trotter errors and control errors generally appearing in an experimental setting.
-For example, if an Ansatz $\mathcal{A}$ encompassing the target Hamiltonian $\hat{H}$ of the DQS leads to a constant value of $\lambda_1(\tau)$, we can conclude that additional terms, corresponding to experimental imperfections, need to be added to $\mathcal{A}$.
-Once these terms have been added and $\lambda_1\sim\tau$, one can further improve the Ansatz by adding the (nested) commutators to learn the higher order terms $\hat{\Omega}_{k}$, thereby achieving the order-by-order learning of $\hat{H}_{\rm F}(\tau)$.
+Importantly, this result enables us to distinguish between Trotter errors and control errors that will appear in an experimental setting.
+For example, if an ansatz $\mathcal{A}$ encompassing the target Hamiltonian $\hat{H}$ of the DQS leads to a constant value of $\lambda_1(\tau)$, we can conclude that additional terms, corresponding to experimental imperfections, need to be added to $\mathcal{A}$.
+Once these terms have been added and $\lambda_1(\tau)\sim\tau$, one can further improve the ansatz by adding (nested) commutators to learn higher order terms $\hat{\Omega}^{\mathrm{exp}}_{l}$, thereby achieving an order-by-order learning of $\hat{H}^{\mathrm{exp}}_{\rm F}(\tau)$.

-Our protocol thus comprises the following steps: \begin{itemize} \item[(1)] Expand the Ansatz Hamiltonian $\hat{H}(\boldsymbol{c})$ in a local operator basis according to Eq.~(\ref{eq:ansatz}).
-The operator basis $\mathcal{A} = \mathcal{A}_0 \cup \mathcal{A}_1 \cup \dots \cup \mathcal{A}_K$ is first of all motivated from the terms appearing in the Magnus expansion (\ref{eq:hf})-(\ref{eq:FMorders2}), i.e., $\mathcal{A}_K$ contains the $K$-nested commutators appearing in $\hat{\Omega}_K$.
+Our protocol thus comprises the following steps: \begin{itemize} \item[(1)] Expand the ansatz Hamiltonian $\hat{H}(\boldsymbol{c})$ in a local operator basis according to Eq.~(\ref{eq:ansatz}).
+The operator basis $\mathcal{A} = \mathcal{A}_0 \cup \mathcal{A}_1 \cup \dots \cup \mathcal{A}_L$ is first of all motivated from the structure of the terms appearing in the (theoretical) Magnus expansion, i.e., $\mathcal{A}_l$ contains the $l$-nested commutators appearing in $\hat{\Omega}_l$ (see App.~\ref{app:Magnus}).
 In an experimental setting, $\mathcal{A}$ should then include additional terms whose presence we want to test.

 \item[(2)] For a given $\tau$, choose a set of initial states $\{ \ket{\psi_i(0)} \}$ and simulation times $\{ n \tau \}$.

 \item[(3)] Construct the constraint matrix $M(\tau)$, by measuring the matrix elements